msadewole/pinteresting/README.md

-This is the pinteresting sample application for
+This is a sample application named pinteresting for
 ME